ganeti/ganeti/man/gnt-instance.rst

 pae
     Valid for the Xen HVM and KVM hypervisors.

-    A boolean option that specifies if the hypervisor should enabled PAE support for this instance.
+    A boolean option that specifies if the hypervisor should enable PAE support for this instance.
 The default is false, disabling PAE support.

+viridian
+    Valid for the Xen HVM hypervisor.

+    A boolean option that specifies if the hypervisor should enable viridian (Hyper-V) for this instance.
+The default is false, disabling viridian support.

 use\_localtime
     Valid for the Xen HVM and KVM hypervisors.